PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 15:51:47
+Last updated: 2024-04-05 15:52:22
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: You gonna ruin my life?
+I f'ing promise you I can do that a lot better than you can! - Rue Bennett